Manaccan: Buildings and antiquities

 Boden Vean Fogou was rediscovered by a local farmer in the 1990s and was excavated by archaeologists in 2003 and in September and October 2008.

 Geology

 In 1790 William Gregor discovered ilmenite, an iron titanium oxide, which he named menachanite (and is sometimes still called manaccanite), in Gillan Creek that runs through the valley just south of the village.
 After he analyzed it he found a new element, titanium, that he called menachine.
 The location is commemorated by a plaque placed next to the bridge.
 He presented his findings in 1791.

+Cornish wrestling

+Cornish wrestling tournaments were held in a field near the New Inn in Manaccan.